schemapress/Schema/readme.txt

 * Added new filter schema_blog_output to allow dev extend markups.
 * Added new filter schema_about_page_output to allow dev extend markups.
 * Added new filter schema_contact_page_output to allow dev extend markups.
+* Added missing post meta to the plugin uninstall function.

 = 1.5.9.9 =
 * Fixed category id on category pages.